Achievable logoAchievable logo

 • Creditors

-Any group can apply for insurance, but the insurance must be incidental to the group.
-A group of individuals cannot be formed for the express purpose of obtaining group life insurance; they must be associated for some other reason.
-This does not mean that groups of employers cannot band together to obtain a better deal on a group life insurance plan.
+This doesn’t mean employers can’t band together to obtain a better deal on a group life insurance plan.
 In fact, this is quite common.
-Multiple Employer Trusts (METs) are groups of small employers from a common industry that join together to form a larger group in attempts to be more attractive as a group to the insurer.
+Multiple Employer Trusts (METs) are groups of small employers from a common industry that join together to form a larger group, making the group more attractive to the insurer.

 To combat adverse selection, insurers use participation percentages.
-If the plan is non-contributory, meaning that the employer pays the premium, 100% of the eligible employees must participate in the plan.
+If the plan is non-contributory, meaning the employer pays the premium, 100% of eligible employees must participate in the plan.
 If the plan requires employee contributions (contributory), the required participation is 75%.

 Employers are free to switch insurance carriers for their group coverage or terminate coverage altogether.
 There are statutory rules that regulate the terms and conditions that must be followed when this occurs, including: